Mansell leads as Langasque fades at Dunhill Links

 England's Eddie Pepperell picked up a hole in one at the eighth and is two under for the tournament.

 "It was just a good shot," he said.
-"It was a 6-iron, trying to hold it up against a little bit of a right-to-left wind and it pitched online and just rolled down there, fed in."
+"It was a six-iron, trying to hold it up against a little bit of a right-to-left wind and it pitched online and just rolled down there, fed in."

 - Why did Sala's plane never arrive?
 Follow the investigation into the fatal crash